ECHOlab-DTU/AI-assisted-literature-review/step-by-step.md

 ScienceScape works with the csv data from Scopus or alternatively Web of Science and turns them into visualizations.
 There are a number of visualization types to choose from.

+## Step 3 - Visualizing in Table2Net

+As opposed to ScienceScape, Table2Net can work with any type of tabular data.
+So we are less restricted on the input (does not have to be Scopus or WebofScience).
+An example could be interview data, that you have curated into a tabular format; say Speaker and Answer in a spreadsheet as a csv file.

+Once you open Table2Net, you have different options to explore, beginning with the type of network.
+In our case we choose a normal network (one type of node).
+The nodes can represent a variable of your choosing (e.g. author keywords) For now, we do not add other attributes.

+The links between the nodes refer to row numbers in your table.

+We do not add temporal data in this case.
+But again - all variables are customizable to your preferences.

+The difference between the tabular data and the network you produce here, is that the network data has attributes - coordinates etc.
+There are relations between the data points, making it possible to place them in a coordinate system.

+Table2Net produces a network file that we are visualizing in Gephi or Gephi Lite.

+## Step 4 - Gephi or Gephi Lite

+Gephi can be downloaded, GephiLite is the browser version of the program.
+In this step you need to think about what you want to see